bbbbbr/canyon-racer/README.md

 ![Canyon Racer Gameplay Screen](/info/canyon_racer_gameplay.png)

 ### Game Play
-A little addictive, a little simplistic, kind of hard, but with cool FX and music. :)
+A short (yet infinite), very simple, kind of hard game with cool FX and music. :)

-Guide the racer through the canyon jumping over rocks.
-Use the limited number of Save & Rewind actions to instantly recover from a crash and rewind to earlier in the game.
+Guide the racer through the canyon jumping over rocks and without touching walls.
+Use the Save and limited number of Rewind actions to instantly recover from a crash and rewind to earlier in the game.
+Collect `+1` items to increase the number of Rewind actions available.

 Give your eyes frequent rests.
 There can be some temporary sensation of visual movement after playing.

+#### Controls
-- Jumping
+- **Jumping**
   - Jump: **A** button (tap or hold)
   - Extend or shorten: **Up / Down** (required for some long jumps)
-- Save & Rewind
+- **Save & Rewind**
   - Save State: **B**.
 Any time during gameplay, as much as you want.
 Save early, save often!
   - Rewind: **SELECT** (if crashed, also **B**)
-  - There is a limited supply of Rewinds ("R" readout in lower-right)
+  - There is a limited supply of Rewinds (The top readout in lower-right)
-  - After crashing there is ~1 second during which Rewind can be used until the game is considered over
+  - After crashing there is ~1 second during which Rewind can be used until the game is considered over.
 - Pause: **Start**

+#### Techniques
+- **Save & Restore:** Get used to using the **Save** button often so that rewind states are near in the past.
+- **Short hops:** Make a series of short, fast taps with **Jump** to hop over several close obstacles in a row.
+- If the D-Pad is not used during jumps the ship will land in the same location it started in.
+- **Extra Long Jump:** Press and hold **Jump** and **Up** to make extra long jumps.
+The ship will land farther up on the screen if possible.
+- **Shortened Jump:** While jumping, use **Down** to reduce jump distance.
+The ship will land farther down on the screen if possible.

 ### Effect Accuracy
 Some notes about the visual effects if you aren't playing on an actual Game Boy or chip clone: